rustydomino/shutupmac/README.md

 # ShutUpMac

-ShutUpMac is a small macOS menu bar utility for clearing Notification Center notifications from the keyboard, menu bar, or command line.
+ShutUpMac is a macOS menu bar utility for clearing, observing, and automating Notification Center notifications.

-It is built around Accessibility automation.
-The goal is simple: let you keep your hands on the keyboard while clearing notification clutter.
+It combines keyboard- and command-driven notification dismissal with an embedded Notilog watcher, searchable notification history, and configurable privacy controls.
+It is built around macOS Accessibility automation.

 GitHub page: https://github.com/rustydomino/shutupmac